lolivi/EFTD6Limits/README.md

 ```bash
 python quad_ratio.py
 ```
-You should get on screen "float weightBSM={...};" and a .pdf file for the plot.
+- You should get on screen "float weightBSM={...};" and a .pdf file for the plot.
 - Copy "weightBSM={..};" in plotterAndTemplateMakerQUAD.c
 - Do the same for the linear events with plotterAndTemplateMakerLIN.c
 - Now go to the folder ".../src/vbs_analysis/4l_channel/"
+- Use a CMSSW_8_0_26_patch1 environment
 - Launch:
 ```bash
 condor_submit condor.sub
 ```
-When the jobs are finished you will get two .txt files named lin_MCyields_2016(17/18).txt and quad_MCyields_2016(17/18).txt\ These contain the integrals of the processes divided by year\ So number 1 is the weighted vbs process for 2016 while the other 4 are just the SM processes\ Then number 6 will be the weighted vbs process for 2017 and so on.\ You will also get root files named quad_vbs_Moriond_2016.root and lin_vbs_Moriond_2016.root.
+- When the jobs are finished you will get two .txt files named lin_MCyields_2016(17/18).txt and quad_MCyields_2016(17/18).txt
+- These contain the integrals of the processes divided by year.
+So number 1 is the weighted vbs process for 2016 while the other 4 are just the SM processes.
+Then number 6 will be the weighted vbs process for 2017 and so on.
+- You will also get root files named quad_vbs_Moriond_2016.root and lin_vbs_Moriond_2016.root.
 These are used to create the workspace.
 - Now launch:
 ```bash
 root -l